Frequently Asked Questions

-A Counsellor can help you clarify your educational and career goals and overcome barriers to your learning; A Counsellor will support you in your studies, help you learn to cope with change, recognize problems early, and identify solutions.
+A Counsellor can help you clarify your educational and career goals and overcome barriers to your learning.
+A Counsellor will support you in your studies, help you learn to cope with change, recognize problems, and identify solutions.
 A Counsellor may recommend other resources, provide individual assistance for specific concerns, or suggest appropriate referrals.

 Counsellors are governed by a Code of Ethical Conduct and Standards, requiring information disclosed by the student be held in confidence and released to others only with the student's written consent.
 Counsellors are only required to release confidential information if it is subpoenaed, if there is reasonable suspicion of abuse of children or vulnerable persons, or if the student presents a serious danger to self or others.

 A Counsellor can help you decide on a program of study that is right for you based on your interests and goals.
-Complete the career self-assessment, and then make an appointment with a counsellor.
+Complete the career self-assessment.
+Make an appointment with a counsellor if you are still uncertain which AU program is best-suited to your goals.

 Studying is a learned behavior, and improves with practice.
 Good study habits provide a framework for organizing your time and energy.
 See our Study Skills resources on our website.
 Establishing effective study skills at the start of your program should be a high priority for you.
-Contact a counsellor for further help with study skills.
+As an AU student, you can contact a counsellor for further help with study skills.

 Many students experience a slump at some point during their studies.
 Motivation can be rekindled by sorting out the problems or conflicts producing this state.
 A counsellor may help you understand your feelings, regain your focus, and develop strategies to help you achieve your goal.